Table of Contents

 - Suitable for most general applications

-- Max continuous thermal reading: 70°C
+- Max continuous temperature: 70°C

-- Short-circuit heat: 160°C
+- Short-circuit temperature: 160°C

 XLPE (90°C):

-- Higher continuous thermal value rating
+- Higher continuous temperature rating

 - Better thermal and electrical properties